 “I don’t think my fellow students apply for as many scholarships as they could,” Kaylie says.
 “A lot of students don’t realize how many scholarships are out there, let alone how to apply for them.”

 Kaylie says it’s not only ignorance, but also fear, that keeps her peers from chasing free money.

 “Scholarships are so foreign and intimidating at first, but my counselor in high school showed me where to find them, and how easy it is to apply,” she said.
 “Once I started applying, I found myself on the scholarship websites every day.
 I figured if I kept applying, I was bound to be chosen for at least one.”

 Kaylie won just one scholarship from something called the “Partners of Arrowhead Hospital.”

 Saving money as a freshman

 Of course, someone like Kaylie isn’t just savvy about earning money.
 She’s also savvy about spending it.
 Even as an incoming freshman, she’s learned a few tricks.

 “Don’t buy textbooks from the school bookstore unless absolutely necessary,” she warns.
 “They’re much more inexpensive when bought or rented through websites like Chegg or Amazon.
 It can also be helpful to talk to older students — they might have old textbooks they’re willing to sell for cheap prices, or know of a good way to obtain them.”

-Today, I just signed a $500 check for Kaylie.
+Today, I just signed a $500 check for Kaylie, an easy scholarship for her.
 I know the money will be well spent.
 Want a free $500 yourself?

 Tomorrow, we re-open the Debt.com scholarship.
 You have until October 1 to apply.
 Details here.